 My research is highly interdisciplinary: I tend to explore philosophical questions that arise out of clinical practice and related sciences, and I work on topics across philosophy of mind, philosophy of psychiatry, moral psychology, practical ethics, and criminal and mental health law and policy.
 I also aim for much of my philosophical work to have wider academic and public relevance.

 My book What Would You Do Alone in a Cage with Nothing but Cocaine?
-A Philosophy of Addiction will be published by Princeton University Press in 2026.
+A Philosophy of Addiction has just been published by Princeton University Press.
 It argues for a new paradigm for addiction that is both humanistic and heterogeneous, integrating addiction science with philosophy, clinical practice, and the psychology and voices of people with addiction themselves.
 My previous work on addiction has been published across a range of venues, including Mind & Language, Noûs, Philosophy and Phenomenological Research, The Hastings Center Report, The American Journal of Bioethics, Neuroethics, Nature Neuropsychopharmacology and Psychopharmacology.
 Together with Serge Ahmed, I edited The Routledge Handbook of Philosophy and Science of Addiction and I am a member of Marco Venniro's lab.

 Google Scholar // ORCID // CV